tinymce/tinymce-docs/general-configuration-guide/spell-checking.md

 Please see the [Spell Checker Plugin]({{ site.baseurl }}/plugins/spellchecker/) for advanced configuration options.

-## TinyMCE Spellchecker Pro plugin
+## TinyMCE Spell Checker Pro plugin

 For developers requiring a robust enterprise-grade spell check as-you-type functionality, you need the [Spell Checker Pro plugin]({{ site.baseurl }}/plugins/tinymcespellchecker/).
 Spell Checker Pro requires both a client-side plugin to be configured and a server-side component to be installed and configured.